India–Pakistan cricket rivalry: History

-Bilateral ties finally resumed when BCCI invited the Pakistan national team to tour India for three ODIs and two T20Is in December 2012.
-In June 2014, the Pakistan Cricket Board announced an agreement had been reached to play six bilateral series across eight years.
-After lengthy negotiations, involving offers and counter-offers on the venues and scheduling of the first of these series in December 2015, the boards were unable to reach an agreement.
+Bilateral ties finally resumed when the Board of Control for Cricket in India (BCCI) invited the Pakistan national team to tour India for three ODIs and two T20Is in December 2012.
+In June 2014, the Pakistan Cricket Board (PCB) announced that an agreement to play six bilateral series across eight years between the two teams had reached.
+After lengthy negotiations involving offers and counter-offers on the venues and scheduling of the first of these series in December 2015, the boards were unable to reach an agreement.
 In May 2017, the BCCI accounted that it would need approval from the Indian government before a bilateral series could go ahead.
 There was no further progress, despite members of both boards meeting in Dubai to discuss the matter.

-In October 2021, during the 2021 ICC Men's T20 World Cup, the teams played their 200th international match against each other.
-Pakistan won the fixture by ten wickets, the first time in 13 attempts that Pakistan had beaten India in either a Cricket World Cup or T20 World Cup match.
+In October 2021, during the T20 World Cup, the teams played their 200th international match against each other.
+Pakistan won the fixture by ten wickets, their first in 13 attempts against India in World Cup tournaments of either format.